Today we are going to talk about the dreaded B-Word…that’s right BUDGET!

-Be sure to not only define how much you will have to spend, but also when you will have the money.
+Be sure to not only define how much you will have to spend but also when you will have the money.
 Wedding vendors require deposits to secure the use of their services for your wedding and some have specific timing for when payments need to be made.
-If you are planing to save up for your wedding or getting money from your parents, be sure to know how much you will have to spend and by when.
+If you are planning to save up for your wedding or getting money from your parents, be sure to know how much you will have to spend and by when.
 This will help pay deposits and meet the payment schedules.

 2. Allocate It

 Now that you have defined how much you have to spend overall, it is time to break that lump sum down and allocate it to where the money is to be spent.
 Since there are so many little things to pay for in a wedding, it is best to start by breaking your budget into larger categories like reception, clothing, entertainment, etc.